 I could feel the atmosphere shift.

-Nathan’s gaze flicked between Megan and me, his voice carrying a sternness that made my stomach drop.
+Nathan’s gaze flicked between Megan and me, his voice carrying a sternness.
 “Mom, the yogurt and raspberries are for the kids.”

-I hurriedly gathered my things and left without a word to anyone.
+I paused, staring at them both for a moment, then hurriedly gathered my things and left without a word.